WHAT TO DO IN OAXACA?

 Among the cactus rise three domes of a brilliant crimson color that majestically coexist with their ancient Zapotec past, is San Pablo Villa of Mitla.
 In each step you will feel the mysticism of its finely detailed walls.
 The rooms and columns that the Zapotec built for their dead retain their majesty among the beautiful trees of particular forms.

 In the outskirts of the archaeological zone the colors of the handicrafts will catch while the smell of maguey floods the streets, waiting for you in the mezcal factories that you will be able to taste.

 Santo Domingo Ocotlan

 Dainzú (‘Cactus Hill’ in Zapotec) are ruins that are located twenty minutes from the city of Oaxaca on the road to Tlacolula.
 Dainzú is an interesting archaeological site whose pre-Hispanic village extends to where Macuilxochitl is currently located, on the other side of the highway.
 It is estimated that Dainzú was inhabited between around 750 BC and 1000 AD.
 This archaeological site consists of three excavated buildings.
 When Dainzú was first excavated in 1965, a low-relief gallery depicting a violent scene with ball players was found.

 Cuilapam de Guerrero

-To step on the golden sand of Mazunte, while the mantra of its waves lull you with its swing of soft turquoise tonality will be like falling a paradise.
+To step on the golden sand of Mazunte, while the mantra of its calmed waves, with its swing of soft turquoise tonality will be like falling in paradise.

 The heritage of the Zapotec world reaches us through the magnificent archaeological sites designed in the Valley of Oaxaca.
 Of these, the city of Monte Albán stands out for its enormous importance as an economic, political and religious axis (it was the first urban complex in Mesoamerica); by its extension, almost as big as the current capital of Oaxaca; and for its long life, begun around 500 BC and concluded around 850 AD.